Santa Fe residents express concerns about shape of city’s tennis courts

 - KRQE En Español: Viernes 8 de Octubre 2021

-KRQE spoke with Karla Moya-Crites, who said there are not too many places to play tennis in Santa Fe besides the Herb Martinez courts.
+Karla Moya-Crites said there are not too many places to play tennis in Santa Fe besides the Herb Martinez courts.
 She’s worried someone is going to get hurt there.

 “When my son has to take tennis lessons, he’s having to deal with this and if he was to run and stop into one of these cracks, he could actually flip and cause a fracture to one of his limbs or even his arms because it’s just broken down,” said Moya-Crites.

-She said her son’s tennis coach, as well as some other parents, have been pushing the City of Santa Fe to renovate the courts since 2019.
-Moya-Crites claims the city had some money allocated to the courts before the pandemic, but didn’t follow through and instead, converted tennis courts at Fort Marcy Park into pickle ball courts.
+She said her son’s tennis coach, as well as some other parents, has been pushing the City of Santa Fe to renovate the courts since 2019.
+Moya-Crites claims the city had some money allocated to the courts before the pandemic, but didn’t follow through and instead, converted tennis courts at Fort Marcy Park into pickleball courts.

-KRQE spoke with Dave Herndon, a spokesperson with the City of Santa Fe.
-He said he doesn’t know what money Moya-Crites is referring to, but said the city has $600,000 to rebuild the Herb Martinez tennis courts from the legislative session earlier this year.
+Dave Herndon, a spokesperson with the city said he doesn’t know what money Moya-Crites is referring to but said the city has $600,000 to rebuild the Herb Martinez tennis courts from the legislative session earlier this year.
 The spokesperson said it’s still pending approval from the city.
 Moya-Crites said she’s glad action is finally being taken but is still upset for how long this has gone on.

 “This area right here is part of the southside and again the southside, I feel like is being neglected in terms of the facilities that we have for our kids, the parks that are kept being kept undone,” said Moya-Crites.